Building From Within | The Archetypal Roots of Architecture

 Collective Unconscious – First Stage of Development

 The World of Archetypes – The World of Platonic Ideas: This is the starting point.
 The prevailing psychological theory is that a baby’s mind (psyche) is made up entirely of the collective unconscious, and its ego is not yet formed.
 This means that the filter of semantics does not exist yet.
 Everything is seen as a unified whole, rather than as separate entities (context – starting point).
-However, as Jung says, “differentiation is creation,” and according to the natural progression of human life, symbols begin to gradually form.
+However, as Jung says, “differentiation is Creation,” and according to the natural progression of human life, symbols begin to gradually form.
 Just as with people, the design of any building starts from this collective whole – the Platonic-Euclidean world – from which simple forms are distilled to become the building blocks of future compositions.
 These forms are pure and unaffected by ego projections; they are recognized through the universal qualities of Platonic ideas – Triangle, Rectangle, and Circle.

 Persona 1.0 – Duality – Second Stage of Development – Deconstruction